 “You know what?
 My friends don’t think I’m worth talking to anymore?
 They have such busy and great lives to fill their time?
 Fine.
 Then I’ll fill my days with busy and great things too.
 You just watch.
 They ever come back to see what I’m up to and now I’ll be the one too busy to talk to them.”

-So, that’s what I said to myself some 10 months ago when the last friend I had to talk started talking to me less and less and less and then avoiding my suggestions to get together.
+So, that’s what I said to myself some 10 months ago when this season of loneliness started.
 Did my former friends really think those things about me?
-I doubt it but I’m just saying that’s where my brain was at the time
+I doubt it but, sadly, that’s where my brain was at the time

 I talked big.
 I set goals.
-I was deteremined.
+I was determined.

 And then I did – NOTHING.